 Potential variations in scope under national laws

-Under the EU whistleblower directive, Member States may extend the scope of reporting when they enshrine the directive into local law, and some may take this approach to reflect their own legislative developments in the area of whistleblowing.
+Under the EU Whistleblower Protection Directive, Member States may extend the scope of reporting when they enshrine the directive into local law, and some may take this approach to reflect their own legislative developments in the area of whistleblowing.

 The Netherlands, for example, previously established the ‘House for Whistleblowers’ Act which already requires companies and organisations with 50 workers or more to allow for reporting of ‘suspicious wrongdoing’ without limiting such wrongdoing to violations of EU law.
 As a consequence, the variability in current scope highlighted above is likely to continue, with several Member States taking their own approach.
 Clearly, knowledge and regular updating of scope is likely to prove very important to companies and organisations, as failure to do so could result in significant consequences.
 A ‘one-size-fits-all’ approach will simply not suffice.
 This will be covered in some more detail in Part 2 of this two-part article.